 © Copyright – 2015 – Athletics Illustrated

-Perhaps there is some truth in the belief that in the sport of track and field, it is the top sprinters who put the bums in the seats.
+Perhaps there is some truth in the notion that in the sport of athletics it is the top sprinters who put the bums in the seats.
 This is especially true with world-class 100-metre sprinters and if the right name shows up, well the 200m runners can be just as compelling; some of them double and compete in both events anyway.

-Before the start gun cracks, the air is thick with anticipation; tense silence.
-The athletes set themselves ready in the blocks, prepared to attack.
+Before the starting gun cracks, the air is thick with anticipation; tense silence.
+The athletes set themselves ready in the blocks, prepared to propel themselves with abandon.
 The strain they exude casts a dampening pall over an otherwise celebratory crowd.
 The paying fans sense foreboding; necks crane, then the gun breaks the spell and one wrong move; get out of the blocks too slow, or flinch too soon and it’s at least six more sleepless nights for that high-strung mediator between angst and joy.
 Race days are lifetimes lived in anticipation of their 10-or-11 second rip down the track.

 Are the sprints the main events and everything else just flowery athletic wallpaper?
 Not a chance.

-Anyone with a notion towards the sport understands that the meet is the confluence of finely-detailed preparation, execution and concentration on race day, especially during the beautiful and the terrible 800-metre race.
+Anyone with an ear towards the sport understands that the meet is the confluence of finely detailed preparation, execution and concentration on race day, especially during the beautiful and the terrible 800-metre race.
 It is not a sprint, but don’t tell that to the competitors.
 It is not an endurance race, but keep that to yourself too.
 It is both; a beautiful blend of flow and heart-wrenching calamity.

-To the uninitiated the 800 may appear to be just another middle-distance race, elbows flying, someone drafts the leader, perhaps a pacer.
+To the uninitiated, the 800 may appear to be just another middle-distance race, elbows flying, someone drafts the leader, perhaps a pacer.
 The wind ripples shorts, singlets and hair.
 Heels reach the butt and the knees come up just short of the horizontal plane.
 All smooth, but edgy, all speed yet patience and more foreboding, but it is the athlete who anticipates.
-After 600m, they may wonder, when will that lactic acid storm start to creep in?
+After 600m, they may wonder, when will that lactate storm start to creep in?
 Am I safe?
-The effort is accumulating, was the first 400m one second too fast?
+The effort is accumulating, was the first 400m one-tenth of one second too fast?

 The 800-metre runner is a thoroughbred.
-On the battlefield, they pass the infantry already decimated and spent from their dash; the cavalry rides on and into their own lactic acid storm.
-But, as in a sprint, there looms sharply defining moments that can alter reality in a god-foresaken flash.
-One hesitation in the pack and the herd eats you alive; one move too soon and the gorilla rides your back in a pathetic stupor to the line.
+On the battlefield, they pass the infantry already decimated and spent from their dash; the cavalry rides on and into their own bodily storm.
+But, as in a sprint, there looms sharply defining moments that can alter goals in a god-foresaken flash.
+One hesitation in the pack and the herd eats you alive; one move too soon and the gorilla rides your back leaving the athlete in a pathetic stupor to the line.

 The 800m distance event is arguably, in terms of global competitiveness, the tightest race in all of sport.
 One can be one or five or 10/100ths of a second from being the fastest in the Olympics and perhaps 99 times out of 100 can out-handle the gorilla-on-the-back-waltz over the final 50 metres better than one’s contemporaries, but ride that rail one metre longer than optimum and voila, that opening must show itself, that sprint just better be there on the final curve, or else.